Taoboan1999/Taoboan1999.github.io/index.md

 ## About Me

-I am a Ph.D. student at the College of Intelligence and Computing of Tianjin University, studying with Prof. Pengfei Zhu.
+I am a PhD student in the Vision Group of the Machine Learning and Data Mining Laboratory at Tianjin University, supervised by Professor Pengfei Zhu.
+I received my B.S. and M.S. degrees from Tianjin University in 2021 and 2023, respectively.
 My research interests are on computer vision, particularly drones and intelligent vehicles.

 ## Research Interests

-- **Computer Vision:** Cross-domain, Heterogeneous, Multi-intelligence, Co-perception
+- **Computer Vision:**  Object Detection

 ## News